-All pre-assembled kits included wall anchors / plugs, which may be inserted into common building materials such as concrete or masonry.
+All pre-assembled kits include wall anchors / rawl plugs, which may be inserted into common building materials such as concrete or masonry.
 Special cases are dealt with in 'Wall Types'.
-Here, on this page you will learn why specific anchors were chosen and what special solutions there are.
-If then you do not need anchors in kits, eg. for mounting in solid wood - please write a note, your invoice amount would be reduced. >>> Price list
+Here, in this section, you will learn why specific anchors were chosen and what special solutions there are.
+If you do not need anchors/plugs in your kit -- e.g. for mounting in solid wood -- please write a note; your invoice amount will be correspondingly reduced. >>> Price list

 The forerunners of today's plugs were soft, tubular parts, and are just a century old.
 In even earlier times, trellises made of wood or wire were anchored in 2 ways: either massive iron anchors were cemented into the wall or conical (tapered) larger, more rear-ward holes were made in the wall, into which a similarly shaped piece of hardwood was then cemented or plastered as an 'anchors/plug.'
 Screws, grommets or nails could then be attached.